No items found.

 We’ve given some thought to creating compelling heroes, but what about villains?

-Many of the villains we love to hate, those that stick with us and get under our skin, have very clear morality.
+Many of the villains we love to hate, those that stick with us and get under our skin, have very clear moralities and personal motivations.
 It may not be our morality, or the one our society strives to uphold.
 But they’re not straightforwardly amoral, either.

 What are their motivations?
 Why do they believe whatever wickedness they’re up to is necessary, justified, or even right?
 What in their personal history means this villainous character responds with malice?